YuzhenYe/WET/basics/inputs.md

 ```

 Example input 3:
-Input:
 In the first line, the number of notices n is given.
 In the following n lines, a set of four integers b, f, r and v which represents ith notice is given in a line.
-Sample input
+For example,
 ```
 3
 1 1 3 8